Working with Grading Explanations¶

 final_reason concatenates all judges' reasons with a pipe separator, and individual

 verdicts are accessible through cr.votes.
-Choose ensemble when you need multiple
+Choose multiple judges when you need

 Step 2: Format as Student Feedback¶